vulhub/vulhub/cgi/httpoxy/README.md

 ## Exploit

-Send a request with a craft HTTP header that contains a available HTTP proxy address: `Proxy: http://*.*.122.65:8888/`:
+Send a request with a crafted HTTP header that contains a available HTTP proxy address: `Proxy: http://*.*.122.65:8888/`:

 ![](2.png)